iSPIRT/depa-training/scenarios/covid/README.md

 ## Prepare model for training

 Next, acting as a Training Data Consumer (TDC), define and save your base model for training using the following script.
-Additionally, the TDC must also define their BaseModel, CustomDataset classes and custom_loss_fn() and custom_inference_fn() functions to be used in the training pipeline, within the [class_definitions.py](./src/class_definitions.py) file.
+This calls the [save_base_model.py](./src/save_base_model.py) script, which is a custom script that saves the model to the [models](./modeller/models) directory, as an ONNX file.

 ```bash
 ./save-model.sh
 ```

-This script will save the model to the [models](./modeller/models) directory, as an ONNX file.

 ## Deploy locally